 Information posted on the Beaumont Capital Management (“BCM”) social media sites (“Sites”) should not be construed as a recommendation, an offer to buy any securities or as investment advice.
 If you are investing in BCM strategies and have questions or concerns that are specific to your account(s), please contact your financial advisor directly.
 If you are not a BCM client and would like more information about the firm or its strategies, please contact us at 844-401-7699 or firstname.lastname@example.org.
 Any opinions, ideas, perspectives or outlooks expressed by BCM or its employees on the Sites are as of the date of publication and are subject to change.
 Information used on these Sites, or as a resource to create that information, may be derived from third party resources that BCM believes to be accurate and reliable, however it cannot be guaranteed.
 BCM’s posts to these Sites are considered communications with the public and are archived as required by the firm’s polices and applicable regulators.

-The Sites may contain links to articles or other information on a third party website.
-BCM does not endorse the third part sites where this information is posted, nor does it accept responsibility for the accuracy or reliability of the content.
-BCM assumes no liability for any inaccuracy, error or exclusion of data or other information provided on the third party web site or resource.
+The Sites may contain links to articles or other information on a third-party website.
+BCM does not endorse the third-party sites where this information is posted, nor does it accept responsibility for the accuracy or reliability of the content.
+BCM assumes no liability for any inaccuracy, error or exclusion of data or other information provided on the third-party website or resource.
 Opinions or statements posted by third parties are their own and may not be representative of BCM or the experience of others.
 BCM reserves the right to remove any comments, posts, third party-posted content or other content that we deem inappropriate, or that contains confidential information, profanity or illegal material.
-Due to the regulations prohibiting the use of testimonials by investment advisors, visitors to the BCM Sites should avoid posting positive reviews of their experiences with the firm, its personnel, principals or its services as such posts may be considered testimonials.
+Due to the regulations prohibiting the use of testimonials by investment advisers, visitors to the BCM Sites should avoid posting positive reviews of their experiences with the firm, its personnel, principals or its services as such posts may be considered testimonials.
 BCM has attempted to address this by not permitting feedback or discussion items on social media platforms.
 BCM is not affiliated with third party Sites where our information may be posted and has no control over how LinkedIn, Facebook, Google+, Twitter or other third parties will use the information shared on the Sites.
 We recommend you read and understand the privacy policies and terms of service for each social media site which you frequent and understand how information can be displayed and used throughout the Sites, as well as other third-party sites that may be linked to them.

-Stock — type of security that signifies ownership in a corporation, and represents a claim on part of the corporation’s assets and earnings.
+Stock — A type of security that signifies ownership in a corporation and represents a claim on part of the corporation’s assets and earnings.
 There are two main types of stock: common and preferred.
 Common stock usually entitles the owner to vote at shareholders’ meetings and to receive dividends.
 Preferred stock generally does not have voting rights, but has a higher claim on assets and earnings than the common shares.

 Max Drawdown — The maximum peak to trough decline in monthly returns of the strategy over the given time period.

 The Standard & Poor’s (S&P) 500® Index is an unmanaged index that tracks the performance of 500 widely held, large-capitalization U.S. stocks.
 Indices are not managed and do not incur fees or expenses.
 It is not possible to invest directly in an index.
-The S&P 500 ® is a registered trademark of Standard & Poor’s, Inc. The index was started on 1/4/1988.
+The S&P 500 ® is a registered trademark of Standard & Poor’s, Inc.